Three-peat: Trademark

 While originating in the United States, the three-peat has been replicated all over the world across different sports.
 In recent times, Spanish association football club Real Madrid notably became the first club of the modern era to win three consecutive UEFA Champions League titles (2015–16, 2016–17 and 2017–18).
-The American Rugby club the New England free jacks would become the first team to win three consecutive MLR titles (2023, 2024, 2025).
-They would also be the first North American team to complete a three peat since 2002.
+The American Rugby club the New England Free Jacks became the first team to win three consecutive MLR titles (2023, 2024, 2025) and the first North American team to complete a three-peat since 2002.

 The trademark registration for three-peat has been challenged over the years by those who argue that the term has become too generic in its usage for the trademark to continue to be applicable.
 However, such arguments have yet to succeed, with the registration continuing to be upheld by the United States Patent and Trademark Office as recently as 2001, in the case of Christopher Wade v.
 Riles & Co.
 This challenge documented the transfer of assignment from Khezri to Riles & Co., and upheld the validity of the trademark as originally conceived.

 In 2005, a group of individuals attempted to trademark the phrase Three-Pete in anticipation of the (ultimately unsuccessful) attempt that year by the 2005 USC Trojans football team to win a third consecutive national championship.
 The change in spelling was a reference to the team's head coach Pete Carroll.
 However, the Patent Office ruled that the change in spelling was not dissimilar enough from Riles & Co.'s three-peat, and denied the registration.
 Later that year, USC fan Kyle Bunch began selling his own "Three-Pete" T-shirts.
 He discontinued sales once he was notified that he was infringing upon the Riles & Co. trademark.